tokamak-network/papers/cryptoeconomics/tokamak-cryptoeconomics-en.md

     f.
-Notwithstanding the above, to encourage active participation on the Tokamak Network’s block verification activities, if a user on the Tokamak Network has staked Tokens but does not participate in such block verification process (i.e. not operating as a Sequencer, a challenger, or supporting either of them in a challenge), a portion of their staked Tokens will be slashed.</br>
+Notwithstanding the above, to encourage active participation on the Tokamak Network’s block verification activities, if a user on the Tokamak Network has staked Tokens but does not participate in such block verification process (i.e. not operating as a L2 Operator, a challenger, or supporting either of them in a challenge), a portion of their staked Tokens will be slashed.</br>